smcclatchy/exp-design/reference.md

 :   Parallel measurements of biologically distinct samples that capture random biological variation,
     which may itself be a subject of study or a source of noise.

+block
+:

+confounded
+:

+control
+:

+controlled experiment
+: an experiment done in parallel on a treatment and a control group that differ in one way (the independent or explanatory variable).

+experimental error
+:

+experimental unit
+:

 factorial design
 :   A design that permits testing of multiple variables at once.

+fixed effects
+:

+observational study
+:

+random effects
+:

+random error
+:

 randomization
 :    A method to reduce bias and minimize the likelihood of chance altering the results of an experiment.